 Famke is a bachelor student at the applied university of Leiden, where she studies Biomedical Lab Research.
 During her internship, Famke will develop an immunoassay that allows a quantitative measurement of SORLA levels in Cerebral Spinal Fluid.
 In addition, she will investigate the difference of SORLA levels between carriers with SORL1-genetic risk variants.

 She is particularly intrigued by the genetic factors that correlate with neurodegenerative diseases.
 Her strong desire to make a difference in the world of neurodegenerative research has been anchored in her life goals for many years.
 Thanks to her project, she believes she has found the right starting point to achieve her objectives.

 Georgii is a bioinformatician at the Alzheimer Genetics Hub.
 He previously worked at Novel Software Systems and developing pipelines for automatization processing of genomics data.
 Georgii is interested in the study of the genetic causes of neurodegeneration and how various genetic alterations influence brain processes.
 Also, he has experience in microbiology and biochemistry from his previous researches related to studying antibacterial peptides.

-Mayca studied the research master Cognitive Neuroscience at the Vrije Universiteit in Amsterdam.
-After graduating, she spend some years working as the Research Manager of a neuromarketing company.
-Applying neuroscience and neuroimaging techniques in a more practical way was what she really enjoyed doing.
+Willemijn studied Business Administration and HRM at the Rijksuniversiteit Groningen.
+After graduating, she spend some years working as a location manager of a tutor institute.
 However, she wanted to do something more meaningful for society.
 Therefore, she started working at the 100-plus Study.
 She is really excited to work with this special group of centenarians and to see what further insights this research will bring us.